Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Elements of optimal partial transport

 where $\Pi(\mu,\nu)$ denotes the set of \emph{transport plans} between $\mu$ and $\nu$, that is the set of measures on $\XX \times \XX$ which have respective marginals $\mu,$ and $\nu$.
 When there is no ambiguity on the distance $d$ used, we simply write $W_p$ instead of $W_{p,d}$.
 In order to have $W_p$ finite, $\mu$ and $\nu$ are required to have a finite $p$-th moment, that is there exists $x_0 \in \XX$ such that $\int_\XX d(x, x_0)^p \dd \mu(x)$ (resp.~$\dd \nu$) is finite.
 The set of such probability measures, endowed with the metric $W_p$, is referred to as $\WW^p(\XX)$.

-Wasserstein distances and $d_p$ metrics defined in Eq.~\eqref{eq:dgm_partial_matching_metric} share the key idea of matching points.
-However, the constraint on masses appearing in optimal transport\footnote{Note that if $\mu$ and $\nu$ do not have the same masses, the set $\Pi(\mu,\nu)$ is empty.}---while persistence diagrams can have different (even infinite) masses---makes a crucial difference between the $W_p$ and $d_p$ metrics, and appeals for an extension of optimal transport to a wider class of measures.
+Wasserstein distances and $d_p$ metrics defined in Eq.~\eqref{eq:dgm_partial_matching_metric} share the key idea of defining a distance by minimizing a cost over some matchings.
+However, the set of transport plans $\Pi(\mu,\nu)$ between two measures is non-empty if and only if the two measures have the same mass, while persistence diagrams with different masses can be compared, making a crucial difference betwen the $W_p$ and $d_p$ metrics.